-Q. What do you think about the recent report that a prominent Dutch politician is calling for Jordan to change its name to Palestine as part of a solution to the Middle East conflict?
+What do you think about prominent Dutch politician that was calling for Jordan to change its name to Palestine as part of a solution to the Middle East conflict?

 “Give the people these orders: ‘You are about to pass through the territory of your brothers the descendants of Esau, who live in Seir.
 They will be afraid of you, but be very careful.
 Do not provoke them to war, for I will not give you any of their land, not even enough to put your foot on.
 I have given Esau the hill country of Seir as his own.
 You are to pay them in silver for the food you eat and the water you drink.’”
 (Deut 2:4-6).